-Nowadays, one in five Americans owns a fitness tracker like a Fitbit, Garmin, Xiaomi Mi Band, Apple Watch or other similar devices.
+Nowadays, one in five Americans owns fitness trackers like a Fitbit, Garmin, Xiaomi Mi Band, Apple Watch or other similar devices.
 People love the idea of a new gadget that they “need” to buy, in this case, to get fit, but the question of whether or not these devices actually work is definitely up for debate.

 There have been several studies that have discovered that fitness trackers won’t necessarily help you get fit faster than simply doing it on your own.